acgc99/Godot-Widgets/addons/widgets/README.md

 ## Godot-Widgets

+A collection of widgets that are useful for GUIs.

 ---

 ### FilteredEdits

+The original addon [Filtered](https://godotengine.org/asset-library/asset/1992) has been embedded into this plugin to avoid dependencies issues.
+There is no problem since I'm the same author.

 Extends base nodes `LineEdit` and `TextEdit` with `FilteredLineEdit` and `FilteredTextEdit`, respectively, to filter user input. `FilteredLineEdit` also allows numeric text value clamping.